-From the beginning, Dignity has been clear that we want to see more than just profit.
-We want to see lives changed.
-This is so important to us that we have made it a bottom line - a measurement to our investors and staff that is right next to profit in our reports.
-It's the way we do business.
+From the beginning, Dignity has been clear that we want to see lives changed.
+This is so important to us that we have made it a bottom line - a measurement of our success.
 It is integrated into the fabric of who we are.

 Sounds tricky, eh?
 It feels a bit like measuring the humidity without a tool - you just feel it.
 It's not like we have a transformation hygrometer to read as we go.
 So how are we going to know that we really are bringing hope and bettering lives?
 We've created a tool: a baseline survey.

 We have compiled a survey in our area that gives a current read on conditions there.
 We have currently surveyed 365 households.
 We will regularly survey our community again to see if there is improvement.